 Reaction & Thoughts:

-While this is a case where the book is much better than the movie, I thought writer Sandor Stern (Say Goodbye, Maggie Cole and The Strange and Deadly Occurrence) did a fine job condensing the book (whether you believe Anson’s book is a work of fiction or not, the book is ideally suited to be read in one sitting — it kept me up all night!).
-Yes, the production lacks a much-needed touch of “art,” but I thoroughly enjoyed it.
+While this is a case where the book is much better than the movie, I thought writer Sandor Stern (TV movies Say Goodbye, Maggie Cole and The Strange and Deadly Occurrence) did a decent job condensing the book (whether you believe Anson’s book is a work of fiction or not, the book is ideally suited to be read in one sitting — it kept me up all night!).
+The Amityville Horror isn’t perfect, but I thoroughly enjoyed it.

-Best of all is Lalo Schifrin’s (Bullit and Cool Hand Luke and Voyage of the Damned) superb, Oscar-nominated music score is the best thing about the movie.
-It’s such a powerful soundtrack!
-The main theme is chilling and unnerving.
-The atmospheric camera work of Oscar-winner Fred J. Koenekamp (Patton and The Towering Inferno and Islands in the Stream) is good too — those long, slow-paced shots of the house are creepy!
+Lalo Schifrin’s (Cool Hand Luke and Voyage of the Damned) superb, Oscar-nominated music score is the best thing about the movie.
+It’s such a spine-tingling and powerful soundtrack — the main theme is chilling and unnerving.
+The atmospheric camera work of Oscar-winner Fred J. Koenekamp (The Towering Inferno and Islands in the Stream) is good too — those slow-paced shots of the house are creepy!
 Some visual effects are a little hokey, but they don’t put a damper on the ghostly festivities.

 Reaction & Thoughts: